rhel-labs/learn-katacoda/pcp-flamegraphs/step1.md

 In this lab, our setup consists of a single node system running MySQL.
 We have setup three terminal windows running on the local machine - The current terminal window will be used for OS specific commands and to interact with MySQL.
 The `Flame` terminal will be used for running specific perf and flame graph commands.
 The `web` terminal will be used browse the flame graph.

-Let us use RHEL Application Streams to check if the MySQL module has been installed -
+Use RHEL Application Streams to check if the MySQL module has been installed -

 `yum module list | grep 'MySQL Module'`{{execute T1}}